Eileen (film): Reception

-Critical reception
+Following its premiere at Sundance, David Rooney of The Hollywood Reporter called Eileen "a film both malevolent and playful, morbidly funny and disturbing", commending the screenplay, direction, cinematography and cast performances.
+In his review for IndieWire, Ryan Lattanzio called it a "perverse folie à deux" and lauded the "immensely detailed" direction and cinematography, as well as the "career-best" performances of the leads.
+In Variety, Jessica Kiang called the film "wildly audacious, wondrously twisted" and "deliciously deranged", stating: "The moviemaking terminology is apt, because this is a film that is practically drunk on the possibilities of cinema, pumping a recklessly modern energy through a plethora of classical Hollywood genres […] It moves, sometimes sinuously, sometimes with lurching abruptness, from Sirkian romantic melodrama to film noir into black-comedy horror, coming to rest somewhere in the realms of one of the more effed-up Hitchcock thrillers."

-On the review aggregator website Rotten Tomatoes, Eileen holds an approval rating of 86% based on 59 reviews with an average rating of 7.5/10.
-The site's consensus reads: "Subverting expectations with nearly every well-heeled step, Eileen uses one toxic relationship to explore the unpredictable effect of perceived personal power."
-On Metacritic, which uses a weighted average, the film holds a score of 75 out 100, based on 18 reviews indicating "generally positive reviews".
+In Rolling Stone, K. Austin Collins observed that "Eileen is quick enough on its feet that there's more pleasure than impatience to watching it spin its web somewhere in the direction of the obvious" and praised Oldroyd's direction in contrast to Todd Haynes' similar film Carol.
+In her review for Vox, Alissa Wilkinson remarked: "Eileen is the kind of drama that feels like it’s got dirt beneath its fingernails […] [It] is dank and disturbing and, when you’re in the mood for something that will mess you up, exactly right".
+Conversely, Benjamin Lee of The Guardian admired Hathaway's "pitch-perfect" performance, but revealed that he found himself "craving a little bit more oddity from a film, and characters, that hinted at a more daring and depraved destination".

-Reviewing the film following its premiere at Sundance, David Rooney of The Hollywood Reporter described Eileen as "a film both malevolent and playful, morbidly funny and disturbing", and commended the screenplay, direction, cinematography and cast performances.
-In his review for IndieWire, Ryan Lattanzio called the film a "perverse folie à deux", lauding the characters and cast performances (particularly Hathaway's and McKenzie's).
-Praising the screenplay, direction, cinematography, score and the cast performances in his review for Variety, Jessica Klang wrote: "The moviemaking terminology is apt, because this is a film that is practically drunk on the possibilities of cinema, pumping a recklessly modern energy through a plethora of classical Hollywood genres […] It moves, sometimes sinuously, sometimes with lurching abruptness, from Sirkian romantic melodrama to film noir into black-comedy horror, coming to rest somewhere in the realms of one of the more effed-up Hitchcock thrillers."
+Chris Burlingame of The SunBreak cited Eileen as among their favorite films of 2023, writing that the film "stays pretty true to its source, but holds up on its own as a thriller.
+The major plot twist managed to surprise me even though I already knew what it was and when it was coming."